MelissaPabst/SavvyDAPython/Week2/Class2.md

 6   Thomas     98   13
 >>>
 ```
 Want to name your index?
-We can do that too.
+We can do that too, with the name attribute.

 ```
 >>> df5